portfolio-performance/portfolio-help/docs/en/concepts/purchase-value.md

 `Share-1` is more complex.
 Ten shares were purchased on 15 January 2021 for a total of 155 EUR (including fees and taxes), and 5 shares on 14 January 2022 for 84 EUR.
 Five shares were sold on 12 April 2023 for 105 EUR.

-The historical prices for the 3-, 2-, and 1-year Reporting Periods are*14.705 EUR, 17.794 EUR, and 18.15 EUR/share, respectively.
+The historical prices for the 3-, 2-, and 1-year Reporting Periods are 14.705 EUR, 17.794 EUR, and 18.15 EUR/share, respectively.
 See Figure 2 of [Money Weighted Rate of Return](./performance/money-weighted.md) for more details.

 - **1-Year Reporting Period**

 Both purchases occurred before the start of the Reporting Period.
 The historical price of 18.15 EUR/share at the beginning of the period is used to value the security.

 At the start of the period, 15 shares were in the portfolio, with a total value of 15 × 18.15 EUR = 272.25 EUR.
 During the period, 5 shares were sold.
-The remaining 10 share* were worth (272.25 × 10/15) = 181.50 EUR, which is exactly the Purchase Value for this 1-Year Reporting Period.
+The remaining 10 shares were worth (272.25 × 10/15) = 181.50 EUR, which is exactly the Purchase Value for this 1-Year Reporting Period.

-The Purchase Pric* is*18.15 EUR/share, which matches the historical price at the beginning of the Reporting Period.
+The Purchase Price is 18.15 EUR/share, which matches the historical price at the beginning of the Reporting Period.

 - **2-Year Reporting Period**

 Since the period starts on 12 June 2021, the first purchase falls outside the period, while the second purchase and the sell transaction occur within the period.

 At the beginning of the period, the 10 existing shares are valued at 10 × 17.794 EUR/share = 177.94 EUR.
-Under the FIFO principl*, 5 shares are sold, leaving a remaining value of 177.94 / 2 = 88.97 EUR.
+Under the FIFO principle, 5 shares are sold, leaving a remaining value of 177.94 / 2 = 88.97 EUR.

 An additional 5 shares are purchased for 84 EUR.
-Thus, the total Purchase Value*for this period is 88.97 + 84 = 172.97 EUR.
+Thus, the total Purchase Value for this period is 88.97 + 84 = 172.97 EUR.

-The Purchase Price*is the weighted average of the first purchase valuation (17.794 EUR/share) and the second purchase (16 EUR/share), calculated as: (17.794 + 16) / 2 = 16.90 EUR/share.
+The Purchase Price is the weighted average of the first purchase valuation (17.794 EUR/share) and the second purchase (16 EUR/share), calculated as: (17.794 + 16) / 2 = 16.90 EUR/share.

 - **3-year Reporting Period**